-You’ve probably noticed that when you sign up for some services, you’re asked to give access to your Google account.
+You’ve probably noticed that you can log in with your Google account when you sign up for some online services.
 This often makes it easier, so you don’t have to remember another password.
-Or, it could be the service needs to access some Google service or component like your contacts, Google Analytics, Google Calendar and so on.
-It’s become so familiar that we seldom pause when granting access.
-Our goal is just to use the service or app.
+It could also be the service needs to access some Google service or components like your contacts, Google Analytics, Google Calendar, etc. It’s become so familiar that we seldom pause when granting access.

-- If you see an item that you don’t need or recognize, you can click it to get more details.
-The panel will expand with more information including the app’s name (1), access rights (2) and date you approved access (3).
+- If you see an item, you don’t need or recognize, you can click it to get more details.
+The panel will expand with more information, including the app’s name (1), access rights (2), and date you approved access (3).